BlackWolfWoof/yagpdb-cc/Sticky_Message/v2/README.md

 **Q: What is sticky message 2?**
 A: Sticky message 2 is an advanced version of the sticky message I added to the YAGPDB Community & Support server.
 It makes it easier for us volunteers to for example announce to users in several channels that the bot is having issues.
 It works the same as the [other sticky message](../v1/sticky_message.yag) I have coded but with this version you can:

+### Flags you can use

+With the flag `-d` you can overwrite the default cooldown of the sticky message.
+Example: `-sm Hello -d 5m`.
+With the flag `-img` you can attach images to the embed.
+Example: `-sm Hello world -img https://github.com/BlackWolfWoof/yagpdb-cc/blob/assets/cat2.jpeg?raw=true`

 ### You can change the permission who can enable and disable the message

 ```go